 Habitat: Climbing Bittersweet grows best in full sun in rich soils.
 It will tolerate partial shade and moist to dry conditions.
 If it can attach to another sturdy plant or a structure it will climb upwards of 20 feet.
 In this case, as the plant ages, the lower stem sections will be bare.

-Names: The genus Celastrus, is from the Greek word kelastros and refers, obscurely, to an evergreen plant.
+Names: The genus Celastrus, is from the Greek word kelastros and refers, obscurely, to an evergreen plant assigned to the this genus but only found in Asia.
 The species, scandens, means 'climbing'.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The usage of the word 'bittersweet' comes from Colonial times when the red fruits were compared to the familiar nightshades whose fruit the colonists knew to taste 'bitter and then sweet'.

-Comparison: American Bittersweet resembles the non-native Oriental Bittersweet (C. orbiculata) which is invasive and a pest in some states - and becoming so in Minnesota.
+Comparison: American Bittersweet resembles the non-native Oriental Bittersweet (C. orbiculata) which is invasive and a pest in some states but not in Minnesota.
 It has slightly different fruit clusters, being not just terminal, but along the stem from the leaf axils, and leaves that are rounded at the tip.
 Do not buy that plant.
 It can spread rapidly and exclude more desired vegetation.
+These are the only two species of Celastrus found in North America.

 Above: 1st photo - The flower clusters of late spring.
 2nd photo - Female Flowers.